codefoster/basebot/README.md

 ## Getting Started

-1. Create a file called `.env` in the root directory and add the following...
+1. Create a file called `.env` in the root directory and add the following text...

     ```
     MICROSOFT_APP_ID=